Sentriarc/TheOdinProject_JSPathway2024/Advanced HTML & CSS/Positioning/README.md

     - image with a caption on it
     - icons on top of other elements

 REFER TO THE EXAMPLE FILES IN THIS FOLDER TO UNDERSTAND HOW THE POSITIONINGS WORK.
+(In the following example, we are using absolute positioning to display text over an image.)